Sign up for updates

 • Emma Rebhorn, Commissioner, New Jersey Board of Public Utilities

-• Jimmy Slevin, President, Utility Workers Union of America
+• James Slevin, President, Utility Workers Union of America, AFL-CIO

 • Moderated by Abe Silverman, Assistant Research Scholar, Ralph O’Connor Sustainable Energy Institute at Johns Hopkins University